DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Evaluation

 \subsection{Evaluation Setup}

-\textbf{Target ADS and Simulation Platform.} We choose Baidu Apollo~\cite{apollo} as our target ADS, which is one of the most representative industrial-grade full-stack ADSs with widespread commercialization.
-Specifically, we use the latest stable version of Apollo (i.e., Apollo 8.0).
-We select LGSVL 2021.3~\cite{lgsvl} as our simulation platform because LGVSL~\cite{rong2020lgsvl} offers stable connections with Apollo.
+\textbf{Target ADS and Simulation Platform.} We choose Baidu Apollo 8.0~\cite{apollo} as our target ADS, which is one of the most representative industrial-grade ADSs with widespread commercialization.~We select LGSVL 2021.3~\cite{lgsvl} as our simulation platform because LGVSL \cite{rong2020lgsvl} offers stable connections with Apollo.
 Although the remote service of LGSVL is no longer maintained, we use a local version~\cite{sora-svl}.
+We also evaluate the portability of \tool using CARLA 0.9.14~\cite{{Dosovitskiy17}}.

-\textbf{Prototype.} We implement a prototype of \tool with \todo{9,018 lines of Python code}.
-Our prototype uses LGSVL Python APIs~\cite{pythonapi} for scenario execution and violation detection.
+\textbf{Prototype.} We implement a prototype of \tool with 13,657 lines of Python code.
+Our prototype uses simulator Python APIs~\cite{pythonapi} for scenario execution and violation detection.
 During the process of simulation, Apollo 8.0 is equipped with a wide range of sensors, including two camera sensors, one GPS, one radar and one LiDAR.
-All modules of Apollo are turned on, including perception module, localization module, prediction module, routing module, planning module, control module.
-Besides, we choose the SanFrancisco map in the SVL map library which contains various types of roads.
+All modules of Apollo are turned on, including localization module, perception module, prediction module, routing module, planning module and control module.
+We choose the SanFrancisco map in the SVL map library which contains various types of road.